 Do you know what anxiety is?
 It is essentially a self-defense mechanism.
 It is feeling a high sense of worry and fear from something horrible to happen that’s unknown – and so we keep ourselves at this high level vibration of worry and fear, so that when this horrible thing happens, we won’t be jumping from 1 to 100 – we’ll already be at a 100 vibration – so essentially, we’ll be safe in our fear, safe from experiencing new pain or fear.
 What about the self-destruction instinct?
 It is stronger than the survival instinct; we destroy happiness to save our pain because pain is more familiar, more known, more comfortable, more controllable because there is nothing to lose and we are not dependent on someone else to destroy us first.
-This is also self-sabotage.
-And yes, it all starts from childhood – so, living in our Truths demands us to dissect our childhood so that we are self-aware and understand how our mind works.
+This is also known as self-sabotage.
+And yes, it all starts from childhood – so, living in our truth demands us to dissect our childhood, so that we are self-aware.

 But it goes even deeper.
-Sometimes we stay in our pains and fears, because if we let go of that we’d subconsciously think we are abandoning that hurt scared child in us who experienced that.
+Sometimes we stay in our pains and fears, because if we let go of them, we subconsciously believe that we are abandoning that hurt child in us who experienced them.
 That’s not true, dear one.
 It’s okay to feel happy and walk away from things that are not good for you – you are not abandoning or dishonoring your past experience by allowing yourself to experience something new; by being happy in a situation that values and appreciates you.

 Our minds have become very clever and subtle at keeping ourselves safe.